 Social media changes so fast that it can be hard to keep up with – or know where to start!
 Small charities and voluntary groups can still make very effective use of social media channels to help further their goals.
-The trick is to not get overwhelmed or try to do too much too fast.
+The trick is not get overwhelmed or try to do too much too fast.

 1. Let Your Purpose Lead You